Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Pressing the hotkey should increase the volume of the currently enabled audio output.
-1. Each keypress should cause a volume up notification to appear in the upper left part of the screen.
+1. Each key press should cause a volume up notification to appear in the upper left part of the screen.

 ### ECR013.001 Keyboard (function key: display switch) in OS (Ubuntu 20.04)